 For information on ways to be the most effective at lobbying members of Congress, check out the Indivisible Guide.

 Call Your Members of Congress

 Congress includes the Senate and the U.S. House of Representatives.
 The Senate confirms the President’s nominees for his Cabinet and the Supreme Court.
-Senators Dianne Feinstein and Kamala Harris represent the whole state of California in the Senate.
+Senators Dianne Feinstein and Alex Padilla represent the whole state of California in the Senate.